www.suffolkchurches.co.uk - a journey through the churches of Suffolk

 In August, 2005, on the hottest day of the year so far, I went back to St Nicholas for the first time in almost five years.
 I enquired in the bookshop which now operates in the vestry if it was possible to see in the church.
 The request was met with a little surprise, but someone was dispatched to 'the offices' to find someone else to let me in.
 I had assumed this person would appear carrying a set of keys, but in fact this wasn't necessary; all we had to do was to step behind the bookshelves that spill into the chancel, and we were there.

-Curiously, these bookshelves hide the great treasures of the church, the Saxon and Norman reliefs.
+Curiously, these bookshelves hid the great treasures of the church, the Saxon and Norman reliefs.
+Today, the bookshelves have gone, and you can see the reliefs in all their glory.

 They stand in the north wall of the chancel.
-Because of the bookshelves, they are rather hard to photograph.
 One is an ancient carving of St Michael fighting a dragon.
-What makes it more interesting, however, is that it also bears an Anglo-Saxon inscription: HER SANCTUS MICHAEL FEHT WID DANE DRAGON.
-Given that St Nicholas was built in the 14th century this relief must be at least 300 years older than the church.
+What makes it more interesting, however, is that it also bears an early English inscription: HER SANCTUS MICHAEL FEHT WID DANE DRAGON.
+Given that St Nicholas was built in the 14th century, this relief is at least 200 years older than the church.
 To increase the interest even further, we know that St Nicholas was built on the site of an Anglo-Saxon church dedicated to St Michael.
 Almost certainly then, this is a survival from the earlier church.
 Incredibly, it was imbedded in the exterior of the south wall until 1948.

 Another stone is semi-circular, almost certainly a tympanum from a Norman door.
 It has carvings on both sides, on one an animal (a boar?) feeding.
 The proportions suggest a date of about 1100, again before the current church.
 Roy Tricker suggests it may be from the church of All Saints, which stood on the road from London at Handford Bridge, site of one of the three Saxon settlements from which Ipswich grew.